jbequ5/Enigma-Machine-Miner/Enigma_Machine_README.md

 The system continuously evolves its own brain files, constants, and strategies for future runs based on real performance data and the self-audit loop.

+Open the dashboard, complete the setup wizard, enter a frontier challenge, and watch the system solve it while permanently upgrading itself — with real backends, self-audit, deep graph memory, and full observability

 ## Quick Start
 ```bash
 pip install -r requirements.txt